vensder/ssl-checker-dashboard/README.md

 The SSL Checker Dashboard allows you to overview the expiration days for the SSL certificates of the hosts from the `checker/hosts.lst` file and send notifications to Slack using Incoming Webhook.

+This project was created for the purpose of self-education.

-The dashboard built using Bottle Python micro web-framework and Docker and consist from the services: dashboard (scalable), redis, checker and notifier services.
+The dashboard built using Bottle Python micro web-framework and Docker and consist of the services: dashboard (scalable), Redis, checker and notifier services.

 You can run it in Kubernetes (see `./k8s` directory)

 ![Diagram](./img/diagrams/ssl-checker-diagram.png?raw=true)